Renting and you – a guide to the law about renting

 What does the tenant do if they want the landlord to fix something?

 The law says the tenant must tell the landlord straight away if something breaks down or goes wrong.
 The best way to solve problems is to talk about them with your landlord and see if you can sort it out together.
 If this doesn’t work, issue a 'Notice to remedy".
 This gives the landlord 14 consecutive days to fix the problem.
 A copy is available on our website www.dbh.govt.nz.
-If there is still a problem, call the Ministry of Business, Innovation and Employment for advice.

 If the landlord still doesn’t do the repairs after a 'Notice to remedy' is issued, the tenant can ask the Tenancy Tribunal for help.
 A tenant can ask for an order that the landlord must do the work, for money to get the work done, or for the tenancy to end.